 Momentum is Here at Mount Marty University

-On January 29, we announced our intention to change our name to Mount Marty University.
-This change, which will take place on July 1, 2020, was approved by both the College's Board of Trustees and the Sisters of Sacred Heart Monastery.
+On January 29, 2020, we announced our intention to change our name to Mount Marty University.
+This change, which took place on July 1, 2020, was approved by both the College's Board of Trustees and the Sisters of Sacred Heart Monastery.

 This change promises to be another step forward for us in our 83-year history, which is highlighted by the impact of our combination of liberal arts and career-oriented education steeped in the Catholic Benedictine tradition.